XGRIDS Pro Guide™ / Module 5: Project Scale & Map Fusion

 Shared physical locations are marked with identical names across consecutive segments.
 The algorithm matches same-named points between segments to establish alignment.

-- Each consecutive segment pair must share at least one identically named point
+• Each consecutive segment pair must share at least one identically named point

-- Point names must match exactly, every character, every capital letter
+• Point names must match exactly: every character, every capital letter

-- Device must remain on the ground when marking control points
+• Device must remain on the ground when marking control points

-- Rescan 50 ft (15 m) of overlap after marking each control point
+• Rescan 50 ft (15 m) of overlap after marking each control point

-- Output has relative coordinates unless RTK is also present
+• Output has relative coordinates unless RTK is also present

-Hybrid Fusion (RTK + Control Points)
+Hybrid Fusion

 Some segments carry RTK; others are connected through shared control points.
 The algorithm uses whatever reference is available per segment pair.
 This is the most common approach for large mixed-environment projects: outdoor areas on RTK, interior areas on control points.

-- Any segment with valid RTK pulls global coordinates into the result
+• Any segment with valid RTK pulls global coordinates into the result

-- Control point connections fill the gaps where RTK was unavailable
+• Control point connections fill the gaps where RTK was unavailable

-The 4 Valid Connection Patterns
+The Four Valid Connection Patterns

 Official documentation defines which configurations the fusion algorithm can resolve.
+Every segment must be linkable to at least one adjacent segment through one of these patterns.

-- All segments have RTK
+1. All segments have RTK

-- No RTK: consecutive pairs share identically named control points
+2. No RTK: consecutive pairs share identically named control points

-- Segment 1 has RTK; segments 1 and 2 share control points; segments 2 and 3 share control points
+3. Segment 1 has RTK; segments 1 and 2 share control points; segments 2 and 3 share control points

-- Segments 1 and 2 have RTK; segments 2 and 3 share control points
+4. Segments 1 and 2 have RTK; segments 2 and 3 share control points

 What Comes Out

 The output of a successful Map Fusion job is a single unified point cloud that spans all input segments.
 If any segment carried valid RTK, the output has global coordinates.
-If only control points were used, the output has relative coordinates, internally consistent geometry with no absolute position.
+If only control points were used, the output has relative coordinates: internally consistent geometry with no absolute position.

-The fused result exports from LixelStudio in E57, LAS/LAZ, RCP, or PLY format.
+The fused result exports from LixelStudio v4.0 in E57, LAS/LAZ, RCP, or PLY format.
 The same export selection and quality considerations that apply to single-scan outputs apply here.
 Regardless of how many segments contributed, the final output is one dataset.

 Processing time for Map Fusion is substantially longer than single-scan processing, and hardware requirements are higher.
 The next sections cover pre-project planning, field collection execution, and the full processing workflow.

-This module covers Map Fusion in LixelStudio (point cloud output).
-Map Fusion also exists in LCC Studio for 3D Gaussian Splat output from K1, L2 Pro, and PortalCam.
-The field collection requirements are the same, but the processing workflow differs.
-See 9.3 Map Fusion in LCC Studio for the 3DGS processing procedure.
+This module covers Map Fusion in LixelStudio v4.0 (point cloud output).
+Map Fusion also exists in LCC Studio v1.13 for 3D Gaussian Splat output, supporting PortalCam, L2 Pro, and K1.
+The K2 is not yet supported in LCC Studio v1.13 Map Fusion; K2 in LCC Studio is currently limited to Single Model reconstruction and Spatial Recognition with a 90-minute single-scene cap.
+The field collection requirements for LixelStudio and LCC Studio Map Fusion are the same, but the processing workflow differs.
+See Module 9 LCC Studio for the 3DGS processing procedure and current K2 status in LCC Studio.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer